 6. They Seek to Educate

 When you see a biological dentist, you can expect more time during your appointment devoted to education.
-Biological dentists are passionate about their field and seek to inform and educate their patients about the importance of the mouth-body connection and maintaining overall health.
+They are passionate about their field and seek to inform and educate their patients about the importance of the mouth-body connection and maintaining overall health.
 For example, you may be informed about toxic ingredients to avoid in toothpaste, personal care and cleaning products, and how to limit the damage caused by toxic overload.

 7. They are Advocates for Conservative, Non-Surgical, Minimally Invasive Dentistry

-In sharp contrast to the “drill and fill” strategy many conventional dentists embrace, biological dentists are advocates for minimally invasive dentistry.
+In sharp contrast to the “drill and fill” strategy many conventional dentists embrace, holistic dentists are advocates for minimally invasive dentistry.
 Minimally invasive dentistry seeks to treat dental ailments, such as tooth decay, gum disease and even cosmetic issues, without the overuse of extensive drilling or unwarranted procedures.
-Biological dentists aim to preserve as much of the natural tooth structure and surrounding tissue as possible.
+Natural dentists aim to preserve as much of the natural tooth structure and surrounding tissue as possible.
 They use safe, bio-compatible materials and offer various minimally invasive dental technologies to restore teeth to their optimal condition.
-Some of these minimally invasive technologies include:
+Some of these minimally invasive dental technologies include:

 - Air Abrasion.
 Also known as “drill-less” dentistry, air abrasion can conservatively treat the early stages of tooth decay and help prepare teeth for restorations.
 It is noiseless, heat-less and a minimally invasive alternative to drilling.